Laboratory Guideline Policy - CAM 235

 • Do not append these modifiers to the procedure code when performing the global service.

-• When laboratory procedures are performed by a party other than the treating or reporting physician to other qualified health care professional, the procedure must be identified by adding modifier 90 to the claim line.
+• When performed by a party other than the treating physician, reporting physician, or other qualified health care professional, the laboratory procedure must be identified by adding modifier -90 to the claim line.

 Repeat Testing

-• Modifier 91 may not be used when other code(s) describe a series of test results (e.g., glucose tolerance tests, evocative/suppression testing).
+• When other code(s) describe a series of test results (e.g., glucose tolerance tests, evocative/suppression testing), modifier -91 may not be used.

 Clinical Laboratory Improvement Amendments (CLIA) Waived Testing

-• Laboratory tests that are CLIA-waived must have the QW modifier appended to the procedure code.
+• Laboratory tests which are CLIA-waived must have the QW modifier appended to the procedure code.

 • The referring laboratory is in or is part of a rural hospital.